 Somewhere between our fourth and eighth year of marriage, our relationship began to unravel.
 I noticed insidious changes in his personality; he was more irritable, controlling, and much less affectionate.

 There were interludes between the bad times when we enjoyed our life together.
-But when I did something wrong or upset him, he became angry or furious; calling me names, telling me I was lying if I remembered something differently from him or even if I had forgotten exactly what I had said earlier, which may have been a defense mechanism or response on my part.
+But when I did something wrong or upset him, he became angry or furious; calling me names, telling me I was lying if I remembered something differently from him; or even if I had forgotten exactly what I had said earlier, which may have been a defense mechanism or response on my part.

 There were times after a bad argument he would ignore me for a day.
 Then when I asked him about or for something he would say, “Why should I cooperate with you!
 You didn’t cooperate with me!”
 Apologizing became a way of life to survive “peacefully.”

 Many times I cried during these altercations; feeling horrible that I couldn’t do anything right; that I made him angry; and later feeling angry first at myself for ruining a potentially calm, peaceful day!
 But somewhere an anger at him was being kept from him and me.
-I descended into deeper levels of stress, self recriminations, poor self image, and lowered confidence.
+I descended into deeper levels of stress, self-recriminations, poor self-image, and lowered confidence.

-He was a very intelligent man with first a bachelor’s, then master’s and then doctoral degrees.
+He was a very intelligent man with first a Bachelor’s, then Master’s and then Doctoral degrees.
 He could speed read; quote lines from everything imaginable; and could speak, read and write German, Ancient Hebrew. and had a memory like a steel trap!

 I decided to leave most of the decisions to him.
 After all, to my mind, I only had a diploma and “only a year of that was in college.”
 (I had been gas lighted so many times that I had forgotten how intelligent I was and am!)

 On the occasion of a major decision he would ask me what I thought.
 If I told him a different idea than his, he would counter with his “logical” ideas and explain how his idea was better.
-I kept thinking how could my puny brain compare to his!
+I kept thinking how could my” puny” brain compare to his!
 Often I later wondered why I had agreed with him.
 In short I gave him the power over my life and my mind, but not my soul.

 More fear and stress

 I became more stressed and became afraid of disappointing him.
 Sometimes if we had a short list of groceries I could remember a few things.
-But I became so anxious that even with a list I forgot something or bought the wrong brand!
+But often I became so anxious that even with a list I forgot something or bought the wrong brand!
 Then there were the times I had a list but left it at home.
-(I sometimes wondered if this was my subconscious rebelling to his controlling methods.)
+(I sometimes wondered if this was my subconscious rebelling to his controlling treatment.)